 Level 1 or Level 2?

 The first decision to make is if the company wants to install Level 1 chargers, Level 2 chargers, or a mix of both.
-Level 1 chargers are less expensive 120-volt chargers but can generally only charge one vehicle in a workday and take longer to charge, while Level 2 chargers can charge more than one car, and charge the vehicle faster making them ideal for workplaces with large workforces.
-According to Mac Greine Energy Corps, “A Mercedes B Class 250e, for example, can take 20 hours to fully charge (87 miles of range) with a standard 120-volt charging station.
+Level 1 chargers are less expensive 120-volt chargers but can generally an entire day (or more) to charge an EV.
+Level 2 chargers can charge more than one car, and charge the vehicle faster making them ideal for workplaces with large workforces.
+Mac Greine Energy Corps writes that “A Mercedes B Class 250e, for example, can take 20 hours to fully charge (87 miles of range) with a standard 120-volt charging station.
 A 240-volt Level 2 charger can fully charge a 250e in three hours.”

 Average Monthly Increase to Home Electric Bill When Charging an EV